Critical Fluctuations at Finite-Time Dynamical Phase Transition: Results

-Applying this method at different values of the quenched inverse coupling temperature $\mathscr{J}_q$, we obtain $t_c$ as function of $\mathscr{J}_q$ at fixed $\mathscr{J}=1.03\mathscr{J}_c$.
-Figure~\ref{fig:ul}(c) shows the result of this analysis including error bars for the standard errors.
-The solid line shows the exact result of the mean-field case given in Eq.~\eqref{eq:tc_mf}~\cite{ermolaev2010low,jan_massi_prl}.
-We observe that while the critical time of the mean-field model is consistently smaller, the critical time is a monotonously increasing function of $\mathscr{J}_q$ in both cases.
+Applying the method illustrated in Fig.~\ref{fig:ul}(b) at different inverse coupling temperatures $\mathscr{J}_q$, we obtain $t_c$ as a function of $\mathscr{J}_q$ for three different $\mathscr{J}$ values.
+Figure~\ref{fig:ul}(c) shows the result of this analysis, including error bars representing 95\,\% confidence intervals, estimated using a jackknife resampling method~\cite{bootstrap}.
+The numerical values of $t_c$ are tabulated in Tab.~\ref{tab:tc} in Appendix~\ref{sec:App_tc}.

+The lines in Fig.~\ref{fig:ul}(c) show the exact results for the mean-field model given in Eq.~\eqref{eq:tc_mf}~\cite{ermolaev2010low,jan_massi_prl}.
+We observe that while the critical time of the mean-field model is consistently smaller than that of the NNIM, $t_c$ is an increasing function of $\mathscr{J}_q$ and a decreasing function of $\mathscr{J}$ in all cases.